 - Supporting cardiovascular health – The antioxidants present in bitter leaf soup help to protect against damage to the heart and blood vessels, reducing the risk of heart disease and stroke.

-Other rice recipes you might love to try.
+Other recipes you might love to try.

 - How To Cook Fried Egusi Soup With Tomatoes.

 - 30 Most Popular Nigerian Foods That Is Heavenly Tasty 2022

 - Nigerian Goatmeat Pepper Soup | Easy Guide.